Lucha Reyes (Mexican singer)

 María de Luz Flores Aceves (23 May 1906 – 25 June 1944), known by her stage name Lucha Reyes, was a Mexican singer and actress.
 Born in Guadalajara, Jalisco, she was popular in the 1930s and 1940s and was called the "Queen of Ranchera".

 Early life

 Reyes, the daughter of Miguel Ángel Flores and Victoria Aceves, lost her father when she was still small.
 She took the surname Reyes from her mother's second husband, who took care of her until she was a teenager.
-In her early singing career, Soon after, she moved with her family to Mexico City, where they lived in a modest house in Colonia Morelos.
+Soon after, she moved with her family to Mexico City, where they lived in a modest house in Colonia Morelos.
 Because of the family's financial problems, she never finished primary school.
 Later she joined the church choir at Iglesia de Carmen.
 Her career began at the age of 13, when she performed in a tent in the Plaza San Sebastián near her house in the Federal District, alternating with comedians like Amelia Wilhelmy, José Limón, and the Acevedo Brothers.